jlindeloef/onstage-music-school/README.md

 # Onstage Music School
-## About the website and for whom it target.
+## Portfolio project one

-Onstage Music School is a music scool website for parents and children to find information about the schools courses and how to sign up.
-The school has varied offers of courses for youths between 5-19 years old.
+ Onstage Music School is a music scool for youths between 5-19 years old.
+On this website user will find information about the school, their courses and how to sign up.
-The website also have information about the school and their philosophy and strategy.
-All the necessary information is there to continue a musical journey.

 So get into the music!

 ![The responsive image.](https://github.com/jlindeloef/onstage-music-school/blob/main/assets/images/screenshotresponsive.jpg)

+### About the website
+## Project planning
+Before start planing I needed to view music school website to look at it from a users point of view.
+I visited a varying of websites and notice what I thought was working and what was not working.
+Also after working on my diploma I learned many things to bring to my project.
+I also want to be clear that this is a fictional school!
+I want to have a distinct website with necessary information to make a dicision, as a user- What do I need to know to sign up?
+I started build up a structure in Balsamic to get a sence of what it could be.

+## Targeting

 ### Existing Features